erroronline1/caro/readme.md

 During developement following outcomes could be noted:
 * 100k distributed records perform well, landing page loads in about 3s.
 * 100k calendar events perform well, landing page loads in about 3s.
-* 1k approved orders process in about 15s on the server side and 5s on the client side on 155k entries within the products database.
-Cross-linking impedes performance enhancements.
+* 1k approved orders process in about 1s on the server side and 3s on the client side on 155k entries within the products database.
+5k have no significant rise on the server side, but still need 3s on the client side per 1k summing up to approximately 15 seconds.
 * The products database and depending functions (orders, product search) show a processing time of about 0.5 seconds per 100k entries.
 On 1m entries this can lead up to a 5 second delay.
 Also see [performance on importing pricelists](#server-setup).

 [Content](#content)